 Offered: Annually.

-THTR 430 - Creative Drama with Children and Youth (3)

-Improvised drama is explored as a process in fostering creative expression in children and youth in a variety of educational and community settings.

-Prerequisite: Theatre majors: 60 credit hours of undergraduate course work or consent of department chair.
-Elementary education students: ELED 300 or consent of department chair.

-Offered: Fall.

 THTR 440W - History of Theatre: Origins to 1800 (4)

 Students examine the development of the physical theatre and of dramatic art from their origins to 1800.
 THTR 440W and THTR 441W do not have to be taken in sequential order.
 This is a Writing in the Discipline (WID) course.